BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 ### 1. **UUID/Handle Creation**
-- Right-click on an open editor to open a right click menu and click "Generate UUID" or "Generate Handle" to generate a uuid or handle respectivly at that location.
+- Right-click on an open editor to open a right click menu and click "Generate UUID" or "Generate Handle" to generate a uuid or handle respectively at that location.
-- If a UUID/handle is highlighted when generating a UUID/handle, it will replace the highlighted text with whatever was generated.
-- Generate a UUID/Handle using the keystrokes `control+shift+U` and `control+shift+H`, respectively.
 - When handles are generated, if an XML file exists, it will add the newly created handle to the XML as well.
 Handle-y!
+- If text is highlighted when generating a UUID/handle, it will replace the highlighted text with whatever was generated and use that for the handle context if loca XML files exist.
+- All this also applies when using multiple cursors
+- You may also generate a UUID/Handle using the keystrokes `control+shift+U` and `control+shift+H`, respectively, by default.

 <br>
 >Use the `Add Handles To All Locas` setting to apply the newly created handle to all your loca files should you have multiple.
 Otherwise you will be prompted to select which files to insert to